CIDARLAB/Peripheral-Manager/README.md

 ## Dev Dependencies

-This project uses `pipenv` to manage dependencies and the runtime (Python 3.6).
+This project uses `poetry` to manage dependencies and the runtime (Python 3.8 and above).
 The following commands will can be used to set up the development environment.
+You can follow one of the many installation options shown one the poetry [website](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions) (https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions).
+We recommend installing pyenv to manage your python environments (https://github.com/pyenv/pyenv)

 ```
 # This assumes you clone the repo and have python installed on your machine

-pip install pipenv          #Install pipenv
 cd <project directory>
-pipenv install              #Creates sandbox runtime env and downloads all dependencies
+poetry install              #Creates sandbox runtime env and downloads all dependencies
 pipenv shell                #Changes the terminal environment into the sandbox env, <ctrl + D> to exit
-pip freeze                  #Ensures the runtime python interpreter finds all modules
 python server.py            #Runs the primary application
 ```